squeletec/mamvc/README.md

 # mamvc
 Micro Ajax MVC library

+Work in progress.
+See initial insights at https://squeletec.github.io/mamvc
 ## Trio - MVC pattern implementation
 Low level library, that implements the very simple MVC purely on client side and purely using Ecma Script 5.